 Does individual harassment constitute wrongdoing under the Act?

 Harassment can be a very serious matter.
 However, it is generally not considered wrongdoing under the Act.
 The Act is intended to address wrongdoing that could seriously impact the public’s confidence in the integrity of the public service.
-It is not intended to address matters of a personal nature, such as individual harassment complaints.
+It is not intended to address matters of a primarily personal nature, such as individual harassment complaints.

 Do I have to disclose wrongdoing?